top of page

 That being said, government narrative is one of the most important indicator that one can track to assess a potential timeline for war.

-We believe that we first need to see a change in the narrative (from belliqueux to extremely aggressive) from China officials or see an incident in the South China Sea or Gulf of Tonkin like incident before the invasion can happen - a government needs to create a story that sticks with its population and that will trigger its population's willingness to go to war.
+We believe that we first need to see a change in the narrative (from belliqueux to extremely aggressive) from China officials or see an incident in the South China Sea or Gulf of Tonkin like incident before a move on Taiwan can happen - a government needs to create a story that sticks with its population and that will trigger its population's willingness to go to war.
 The current narrative does not seem to be aggressive enough towards Taiwan, South Korea or Japan although China has just recently increased the blame game towards Japan for releasing radioactive contaminated water.

-We think an invasion of Taiwan before the 2024 elections would be unlikely from a current narrative point of view.
+We think a move on Taiwan before the 2024 elections would be unlikely from a current narrative point of view.
 However, we know that Chinese are very methodical planners and they will want to keep the element of surprise at all costs knowing its strategic importance.

 The initial PVA assault began on October 25, 1950, under the command of Peng Dehuai with 270,000 PVA troops.
 The PVA assault caught the UN troops by surprise, and employing great skill and remarkable camouflage ability, concealed their numerical and divisional strength after the first engagement with the UN.
 After these initial engagements, the Chinese withdrew into the mountains.
 UN forces interpreted this withdrawal as a show of weakness; they thought that this initial attack was all that the Chinese forces were capable of undertaking.